Medically reviewed by Drugs.com. Last updated on Feb 3, 2024.

 - Abdominal pain

-- Pain in your lower back, abdomen or legs
+- Pain in the lower back or legs

-- Severe vomiting and diarrhea, leading to dehydration
+- Severe abdominal pain, vomiting and diarrhea, leading to dehydration

 - Low blood pressure